mahoney1/commpaper/create-ibp-ibmcloud-network-with-ansible.md

 ## Scenario

-Having successfully run and then upgrade the Commercial Paper  smart contract ( on the'Commerce' network) with added query functionality, MagnetoCorp, DigiBank and Hedgematic - all part of a blockchain consortium, wish to start a network in IBM Blockchain Platform in IBM Cloud.
+Having successfully run and then upgraded the Commercial Paper smart contract ( on the'Commerce' network) in tutorial 2 to add extensive query functionality, MagnetoCorp, DigiBank and Hedgematic - all part of a blockchain consortium - wish to get started with their network in IBM Blockchain Platform in IBM Cloud.
+The contract will be deployed, they they can carry out 'business as usual'.

-The aim of this tutorial, is to show how the IBM Blockchain Platform Ansible collection](https://github.com/IBM-Blockchain/ansible-collection/blob/master/README.md) can be used to provision an IBM Blockchain Platform network in each organisation.
-Your `papercontract` smart contracted created in the previous tutorials, will be deployed to this network.
+The aim of this tutorial, is to show how the [IBM Blockchain Platform Ansible collection](https://github.com/IBM-Blockchain/ansible-collection/blob/master/README.md) can be used to provision an IBM Blockchain Platform network for each organisation.
+Your `papercontract` smart contract is deployed to this network.
 For the purposes of this tutorial, all 3 organisation's nodes will be deployed to the same 30-day trial cluster.
+You can get [information on how to get this cluster](https://cloud.ibm.com/docs/blockchain?topic=blockchain-ibp-saas-pricing#ibp-saas-pricing-free) and use it free for 30 days.

-This ansible collection is fully-scripted for you; all you have to do is get your free cluster, then 'press the button'.
+The ansible collection is fully-scripted for you; all you have to do is: get your free cluster, set up an IBM Blockchain Platform service, then: 'press the button'.
 If you want to read more on IBM Blockchain Ansible collections, including a tutorial - check it out [here](https://ibm-blockchain.github.io/ansible-collection/)

 Once provisioned, you interact with the contract using: